maven-nar/nar-maven-plugin/README.txt

-This plugin eventually replaces the freehep-nar-plugin.
+This plugin replaces the freehep-nar-plugin.

-For now, see:

 Documentation: